 hikvision networking

-IPv4 vs IPv6 on Security LANs and SADP Expectations
+IPv4 vs IPv6 on security LANs for SADP

 Most CCTV provisioning still revolves around IPv4; know when dual-stack policies confuse junior techs.